Novi890s/doraemon/README.md

 You can find more about me on my website → <a href="https://anns.es">https://anns.es</a>

+## Version

+ANTTON BOT is in BETA version so it may contain failures.
+## V.0.1.0

 ## License

 Released under the [GNU GPL v3](LICENSE).